particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="5.3.0"}}

-In Device OS 5.3.x, it is possible to reconfigure the pins that are used for Ethernet control signals CS, RESET, and INT.
+In Device OS 5.3.0, it is possible to reconfigure the pins that are used for Ethernet control signals CS, RESET, and INT.
 This may be desirable if you need to use pins D3-D5 for other purposes, such as `SPI1`.

-In Device OS 5.9.9 and later, it's possible to configure RESET and INT as PIN_INVALID, meaning you are not using hardware reset and interrupt.
+In Device OS 5.9.0 and later, it's possible to configure RESET and INT as PIN_INVALID, meaning you are not using hardware reset and interrupt.

+**Not using an interrupt pin will use poling and will reduce performance.**

+The CS pin is always required.

 The correct order of operations is: